 Outcome Assessment Strategies

-Grades will be based on the student’s understanding of the course content as demonstrated by periodic examinations, a comprehensive final exam, and by attendance.
-To receive a passing grade, the student must have attended a minimum of 80 percent of each of the lecture classes.
+Grades will be based on the student understanding of the course content as demonstrated by periodic lecture examinations, quizzes, homework assignments, a comprehensive final exam, and by attendance.
+In order to receive a passing grade, the student must have attended a minimum of 80 percent of each of the lecture classes.

 Course Content (Themes, Concepts, Issues and Skills)